Artemeey/bench-runtime-windows-vs-wsl/README.md

 ## Tests

+- `npm-install` — install npm dependencies from `package-lock.json` with and without cache
-- `files-find` — recursive file traversal
+- `files-find` — recursive file traversal, must run after `npm-install`
 - `files-create-delete` — create and delete 10,000 small files
-- `npm-install` — install npm dependencies from `package-lock.json` with and without cache

 ## Test correctness

 - Bash and PowerShell test suites use the most equivalent operations for their own runtimes and system APIs.
 - Windows uses MSYS2 Bash, while WSL uses native WSL Bash.
+- Tests are also run in PowerShell to compare PowerShell / Bash performance without WSL impact.
 - Tests are run on an idle system.
 - Tests run sequentially; parallel run is not allowed.
 - Tests can be run multiple times; all results are preserved in CSV.